 A dog may continue to be shown in Rally Masters C indefinitely.
 Dogs may not compete in Rally Masters C and any other class in one Trial.
 Scores in the Rally Masters C class are not eligible for the REM or REMX title.
+Dogs in the Masters C class are not eligible for the REM or REMX title.
 Dogs in the Masters C class are not eligible for HIT awards.